 We also love the flavored pumpkin seeds with free samples.
 Oooooo, these are good, especially the chocolate and cinnamon ones.
 Make sure to try some of these.
 They have a large farm shop (that seems to change locations every couple years), with produce from the farm and other locally made food products like sausage, cheese, yogurt, oils, jams, etc.

 Next to the cafe, there is outdoor seating with a playground.

 There is more seating on the other side of the cafe, under the trees with a view of the lake.

 For the last few years, they’ve had a big haystack to climb on and hammocks, which the kids use as swings.
 It’s surprising how much fun the kids can have on these simple amusements.

 Apple Tree Labyrinth

-In Sept 2013, we picked blueberries, which was fantastic!
-It was the easiest fruit to pick for kids.
+Blueberry picking has been our favorite because it was the easiest fruit to pick for kids.
 Most other fruit (like cherries and raspberries) is often too high on the trees for kids to reach since all the low-hanging fruit has already been picked.
 We’ve also picked strawberries in June, cherries in July, and raspberries in September.
 You can also pick apples, usually in September, but they’ve never been ripe when we’ve gone.

 On a hot day, it’s always nice to walk down to the lake and cool off a bit.
 It’s often much hotter at Jucker Farm then elsewhere in Zurich.
 So I always bring our swimsuits just in case and every time we end up in the water.
 You can wade around or bring your swimsuit and swim out to the diving platform and other floats.
 The water starts very shallow, which is good for little kids.
 But it also can be slippery as there are a lot of rocks with moss.